-Grade Points

-Per Semester

-Grade Meaning Hour
+Grade Meaning Grade Points Per Semester Hour

-A ${f Excellent}$ 3
+A Excellent 3

-В Good 2 .
+В Good 2

 C Average 1

-D \mathbf{Poor} 0
+D Poor 0

 F Failure 0

 I Incomplete

-Z Conditioned

 The grades, A, B, C, D, and F cannot be changed by the instructor.
 A grade of "D" gives credit toward a certificate or a degree if with such credits the student's standing is 1 or more.
 A grade of "I" shall be assigned only upon condition the student has been unable to complete the course on time because of unavoidable conditions.
 A grade of "I" must be made complete within one month after the student re-enters the Institution.
 All grades of "I" automatically become "F" if not completed at the end of a year.
-The grade of "Z" shall represent a degree of attainment inferior to that of a "D" and shall not entitle the student to any credit but shall promote him to a sequent course in the same department specified by the instructor or head of the department.
-On completion of this sequent course with a grade of "D" or higher, the mark of "Z" shall be changed automatically to a grade of "D".